byzyworks/ccna-practice-project/README.md

 ![MeshNet Network](img/meshnet.png)

 MeshNet is the third network implemented for this project.
-It is currently a work-in-progress.

 MeshNet is simply a multi-area OSPF web of (2911 ISR) routers that has a relatively random configuration (meaning without rhyme or reason).
-This network is purely for practicing with multi-area OSPF using a relatively complex configuration of router that wouldn't be practical to implement in any of the other sub-networks.
+This network is purely for practicing with multi-area OSPF using a relatively complex configuration of routers that wouldn't be practical to implement in any of the other sub-networks.

+Admittedly, the design for MeshNet is not practical in general.
+Most of this is a consequence of its early design, which like the others was attempting to invoke as many concepts as possible without complete understanding of those concepts (on the other hand, it might have *really* got me to try to understand them because of all the troubleshooting involved).

 <div id="meshnet-l2"/>